GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 sample_single_end,reads/NA12878_75M_Agilent_1.merged.fastq.gz,
 ```

-- In order to perform alignment, we need a fasta file to be indexed. testpipeline includes igenome.config template ready to use.
+- In order to perform an alignment, we need a fasta file to be indexed. testpipeline includes igenome.config template ready to use.
 Therefore, we can directly use one of the provided fasta files readily.

 Note: [IGenomes](https://emea.support.illumina.com/sequencing/sequencing_software/igenome.html) is a source providing collections of references and annotations supported by AWS.